 A word of warning: You should schedule tasks you can but you should still remain engaged with your blog.
 The goals of scheduling, outsourcing and delegation are not to remove your work completely.

 Outsourcing is here to help you delegate some tasks to allow you more time to focus on the tasks that only you can do.

-The goal is rather to help you do your blogging more efficiently, saving you time and letting you use your time more wisely.
+The goal is rather to help you do your work more efficiently, saving you time and letting you use your time more wisely.

 - It’s not great content.
-If you a want to be successful at blogging, you need to create unique content that people love to consume and share with their friends.
+If you want to be successful in content marketing, you need to create unique content that people love to consume and share with their friends.

-- Google hates spam and all these sites are just copying content, and they give no value to the user.
+- Google hates spam and all these blogs are just copying the content, and they give no value to the user.

-- Your host will eventually shut down your site because of the copyright infringement.
+- Your host will eventually shut down your blog because of copyright infringement.